 4. Force SSL on Login Pages and Admin Area

-There are times when you login into your WordPress website through a public network.
+There are times when you log in to your WordPress website through a public network.
 This is one of the cases where you might be exposed to be a “Man-in-the-middle attacks”.
 The hackers can listen to the traffic and can access your HTTP request.
 After accessing your request on WordPress, they can see your WordPress credentials in plain text.

 This can be prevented by using SSL login.
 SSL login enables your WordPress website to be accessible over HTTPS.
 Usually, your hosting services provide that in your subscription.
 If not, then you need to buy an SSL certificate and set it on your website server.
+You may want to check out some options from some SSL certificate shops like Cheap SSL Shop.
 Or you can follow this guide to install SSL on your server if you own it.

-If your website already have SSL certificate and runs on HTTPS, then open your
+If your website already has an SSL certificate and runs on HTTPS, then open your

 wp-config.php file and edit it with the following code: